primer3-org/primer3docs/script_output/readme.txt

 right primer.
 Bigger numbers mean more stable 3' ends.
-The value is the maximum delta G (kcal/mol) for duplex disruption for the five 3' bases as calculated using the nearest-neighbor parameter values specified by PRIMER_TM_SANTALUCIA.
+The value is the maximum delta G (kcal/mol) for duplex disruption for the five 3' bases as calculated using the nearest-neighbor parameter values specified by the option of PRIMER_TM_SANTALUCIA Table of thermodynamic parameters.

-If PRIMER_TM_SANTALUCIA=1, then delta G for the most stable 5-mer duplex (GCGCG) is 6.86 kcal/mol, and delta G for the most labile 5-mer (TATAT) is 0.86 kcal/mol.
+For example if the table of thermodynamic parameters suggested by SantaLucia 1998, DOI:10.1073/pnas.95.4.1460 is used the deltaG values for the most stable and for the most labile 5mer duplex are 6.86 kcal/mol (GCGCG) and 0.86 kcal/mol (TATAT) respectively.

-If PRIMER_TM_SANTALUCIA=0, then delta G for the most stable 5-mer duplex (GCGCG) is 13.4 kcal/mol, and delta G for the most labile 5-mer duplex (TATAC) is 4.6 kcal/mol.
+If the table of thermodynamic parameters suggested by Breslauer et al. 1986, 10.1073/pnas.83.11.3746 is used the deltaG values for the most stable and for the most labile 5mer are 13.4 kcal/mol (GCGCG) and 4.6 kcal/mol (TATAC) respectively.

 PRIMER_PRODUCT_OPT_TM (float; default 0.0)